 During this period, Ordnance Warrant Officers, Class One, could be granted the appointment of either.

 - Conductor, or

-In 1918, British Army Order 309 of 1918 changed the Conductors badges to the Royal Arms in a Laurel Wreath for Conductors and the Royal Arms continued to be worn by Sub-Conductors.
-Although the regulations to change badges was issued in 1918, NZEF Conductors were still wearing the original pattern badge in 1919.
+In 1918, British Army Order 309 of 1918 changed the Conductor’s badges to the Royal Arms in a Laurel Wreath for Conductors, and the Royal Arms continued to be worn by Sub-Conductors.
+Although the regulations to change badges were issued in 1918, NZEF Conductors were still wearing the original pattern badge in 1919.

-The appointment of Conductor remained extant in New Zealand Ordnance until 1930 when due to the mass civilianization of the NZ Ordnance Corps the appointment of Conductor fell into abeyance.
+The appointment of Conductor remained extant in New Zealand Ordnance until 1930, when due to the mass civilianisation of the NZ Ordnance Corps, the appointment of Conductor fell into abeyance.

 Conductor Badges 1977 – 1996

-The appointment of Conductor in the RNZAOC was discontinued in 1996 with the disestablishment of the RNZAOC and the formation of the Royal New Zealand Army Logistic Regiment (RNZALR).
+The RNZAOC Conductor appointment was discontinued in 1996 following the formation of the Royal New Zealand Army Logistic Regiment (RNZALR).
 In 1993 when the United Kingdom Royal Army Ordnance Corps (RAOC) was disestablished, the appointment of Conductor was carried over to the new Royal Logistic Corps.
-The RNZAOC did not follow the lead of the RAOC and carry the appointment over to the new Logistic Regiment.
-RNZAOC Warrant Officers who held the appointment of Conductor in 1996 retained the appointment until they were either commisioned or left the service.
+The RNZAOC did not follow the lead of the RAOC and carried the appointment over to the new Logistic Regiment.
+RNZAOC Warrant Officers who held the appointment of Conductor in 1996 retained the appointment until they were either commissioned or left the service.

 Director of Ordnance Services

 Dress regulations promulgated in the New Zealand Gazette of 19 May 1927 (Para 916. (b) (i) ) detailed that the Director of Ordnance Services was to wear the following dress embellishments;

 - Blue Cap Band with lion and crown cap badge.